lsst-dm/prompt_processing/doc/playbook.rst

 .. code-block:: sh

    python upload.py HSC 3

+This draw images from 4 groups, in total 10 raw files, stored in the ``rubin-pp-users`` bucket.

 ``python/tester/upload_hsc_rc2.py``: Command line argument is the number of groups of images to send.